Material Property Calculator

 What is the Material Property (m)?

-Fatigue Damage Spectrum (FDS) software creates an FDS using weighted time-history files representative of a product’s end-use environment.
+The Fatigue Damage Spectrum (FDS) software options in VibrationVIEW and ObserVIEW create an FDS using weighted time-history files representative of a product’s end-use environment.
 With the FDS, an engineer can generate a random power spectral density (PSD), resulting in a random profile that is the damage equivalent to the product’s operation.

 To accurately calculate the FDS, the engineer must enter the product’s m and Q values.
 The “m” value is the material property.
 There are general values for analysis or investigative purposes, but for more in-depth analysis and precise calculation, we can determine an m and Q value for a product.